rubberduck-vba/Rubberduck/README.md

 Rubberduck analyses your code in various configurable ways and can help avoiding beginner mistakes, keeping a consistent programming style, and finding all sorts of potential bugs and problems.
 Many code inspections were implemented as a result of frequently-asked [VBA questions on Stack Overflow](https://stackoverflow.com/questions/tagged/vba), and in many occasions an automatic quick-fix is available.

 Rename variables to meaningful identifiers without worrying about breaking something.
-Promote local variables to parameters, extract interfaces and methods, encapsulate fields; change the ordering of parameters, or delete a parameter, and automatically update all callers.
+Promote local variables to parameters, extract interfaces and methods out of a selection, encapsulate fields into properties; reorder and/or delete parameters, and automatically update all callers.

 ### Unit Testing